Hide.me’s free plan is a great way of testing out the premium app, but isn’t a long-term solution due to the 2GB monthly data cap.

 We absolutely can’t recommend Hide.me’s free service for streaming.

-We could access Netflix through the West Coast US server, but watching BBC iPlayer is impossible as you can’t connect to the UK.
+We used to be able to access Netflix through the West Coast US server but this is now blocked, and watching BBC iPlayer is impossible as you can’t connect to the UK.

 Streaming will burn through your monthly data allowance after just a couple of hours, anyway.
 If it’s a priority, check out our latest VPN streaming recommendations here.